Stochastic coalescence in logarithmic time: Super-logarithmic lower bound for the uniform process

-\begin{proof}[\textbf{\emph{Proof of Lemma~\ref{lem:EK}}}] Let $\kappa = \kappa_t$ and $\kappa' = \kappa_{t+1}$, and as usual let $w_1, \ldots, w_\kappa$ denote the cluster-sizes at the end of $t$ rounds.
-Recalling the definition of the uniform coalescence process, the number of pairs of clusters that merge in round $t+1$ is equal to the number of clusters which \begin{asparaenum} [(a)] \item select to be acceptors in this round, and \item receive at least one incoming request in this round. \end{asparaenum} (Compare this simple characterization with the number of merges in the \emph{size-biased} process, where one must also consider the cluster-sizes of the incoming requests relative to the size of the acceptor.)
+Since $y e^{-y} \leq1/e$ for any $y\in\R$, both $f(x^*)$ and $f(1)$ are at most $1/e$, as required. \end{pf} \begin{pf*}{Proof of Lemma~\ref{lemEK}} Let $\kappa= \kappa_t$ and $\kappa' = \kappa_{t+1}$, and as usual let $w_1, \ldots, w_\kappa$ denote the cluster-sizes at the end of $t$ rounds.
+Recalling the definition of the uniform coalescence process, the number of pairs of clusters that merge in round $t+1$ is equal to the number of clusters which: \begin{longlist}[(a)] \item[(a)] select to be acceptors in this round, and \item[(b)] receive at least one incoming request in this round.\vadjust{\goodbreak} \end{longlist} (Compare this simple characterization with the number of merges in the \textit{size-biased} process, where one must also consider the cluster-sizes of the incoming requests relative to the size of the acceptor.)
 A given cluster $\cC_i$ becomes an acceptor with probability $\frac12$, and conditioning on this event we are left with $\kappa-1$ other clusters, each of which may send a request to the cluster $\cC_i$ with probability $w_i/2$ (the factor of $2$ accounts for the choice to issue rather than accept requests this round) independently of its peers.
-Altogether we conclude that the probability that $\cC_i$ accepts an incoming request is exactly $\frac{1}{2} \big( 1 - (1 - w_i/2)^{\kappa-1} \big)$ and so the expected total number of merges is
+Altogether we conclude that the probability that $\cC_i$ accepts an incoming request is exactly $\frac{1}{2} ( 1 - (1 - w_i/2)^{\kappa-1} )$ and so the expected total number of merges is

 Therefore,